 Google Ads is the most popular platform for running ads on the internet for the past 20 years.
-Google ads works by running ads based on the keywords that are being searched for.
+Google ads work by running ads based on the keywords that are being searched for.
 For example, if you were to search for the term “Swimming Gear” a company that has paid to show up for those keywords would pop up in the results.

 This same concept is used by Amazon as well.
 The only difference between Google ads vs. Amazon ads are: customers using Google tend to use the platform for research purposes, while Amazon is a platform they visit when they are ready to purchase.